What Causes Snail Trails on Solar Panels?

 What are snail trails on solar panels?

 Snail trails are probably not what you think they are, no, they are not slimy lines left on your solar panels from snails.
-Snail trails have been an occurrence that has became prominent between 10 to 15 years ago on solar cells and appear as silverish lines below the glass.
+Snail trails have been an occurrence that has become prominent between 10 to 15 years ago on solar cells and appear as silverish lines below the glass.

 They appear once panels have been installed and operational for some time (usually after several months to a few years).
 Snail trails are characterised by a brownish, silver discolouration on solar cells around the edges of the cells or across the cells.